richchapler/AzureSolutionsDocumentation/docs/DataFactory_Logging+ErrorHandling.md

 ##### Step 3: Test Data Transformations

 1. **Use Data Preview**:
-   - Open the **Data Preview** tab for each activity.
+   - Open the **Data Preview** tab for each activity (source, transformation, and sink).
    - Click **Refresh** to load a sample of data at each step.
    - Verify:
-     - Source data is loaded correctly.
+     - Source data from the **Customer** table is loaded correctly.
-     - Transformations produce the expected results.
+     - The filter transformation produces only customers from the United States.
-     - Sink configurations align with the target dataset/table.
+     - The sink configuration aligns with the target table **ValidUSCustomers**.

 ---